1,000 Kids Survey: The Top Treats, Candy Brands of HALLOWEEN

 Download Field Agent’s free 2019 holiday preview (see below) to learn about the Christmas food, beverage, and, yes, “sweets” scene.

-Based on surveys with over 4,000 holiday shoppers, Field Agent’s 2019 holiday preview, “An Omnichannel Christmas,” explores a wide range of questions, including:
+Based on surveys with over 4,000 holiday shoppers, Field Agent’s “An Omnichannel Christmas,” explores a wide range of questions, including:

 - What foods, drinks, and sweets will celebrants purchase to enhance their holiday?